fablabbcn/mdef-docs/docs/2024-25/year-1/t-1/documenting-design/index.md

 === "Session 2"

-    **Follow-up and Tips Class (2 hours)**
+    **Documentation Tips and Tools (1.5 hours)**

-    - Review and feedback on the student's initial website documentation
     - Addressing common challenges and questions related to website upkeep
     - Tips for compelling storytelling through multimedia elements
-    - Encouraging students to explore innovative ways of enhancing their narratives
+    - GitBook and Mobirise as a tool for documentation
     - Techniques for showcasing design decisions and iterative progress
     - Encouraging active engagement and communication with peers on documentation

 === "Session 3"

-    **Website Review (1 hour)**
+    **Website Review  + AI Tools for documentation (1.5 hour)**

+    - Encouraging students to explore innovative ways of enhancing their narratives through AI.
+    - Rules for AI use and documentation.
     - Individual website reviews and assessments by the instructor
-    - Analysis of each student's narrative documentation and reflections
+    - Analysis of each student's narrative documentation
     - Feedback on narrative coherence, clarity, and visual presentation
     - Identifying strengths and areas for improvement in the storytelling process

 === "Session 4"

-    **Website Review (1 hour)**
+    **Website Review (1.5 hour)**

-    - Continued individual website reviews and feedback
+    - Collaborative website reviews and feedback from other classmates
     - Addressing specific concerns and doubts related to documentation
     - Final tips and suggestions for long-term sustainability and ongoing website maintenance

+=== "Session 5"

+    **Design Dialogues Preparation  (1.5 hour)**

+    - Crafting narratives for their first Design Dialogues
+    - Communicating scientific ideas to others
+    - Tips for the design dialogue communication and presentation

+### Methodological Strategies

+- Invert evaluation
+- Case studies
+- Project-based learning
+- Peer learning

 ## Deliverables